Insurance, Billing & Financial Assistance

 Many plans offer what is known as an out-of-pocket maximum.
 This is an amount that is fixed by your insurance company to insure that you are not required to pay a catastrophic dollar amount from your own pocket.
 Ask your insurance company to furnish you with the specific amount as it applies to your policy.

 If you do not have insurance or your Medicaid is pending, please contact a Patient Financial Counselor before your first visit.
-The telephone number is 269-373-0130 or 800-999-9748 (within Michigan).
-Reach them by e-mail at: firstname.lastname@example.org.
+The telephone number is 269.384.8679 or 800.999.9748 (within Michigan).
+Reach us by e-mail at: email@example.com.

-You may also visit us in person at the West Michigan Cancer Center & Institute for Blood Disorders.
-This department is on the 1st floor.
+You may also visit us in person at West Michigan Cancer Center.
+Our department is on the 2nd floor.
 Our on-site financial counselors are ready to answer any questions you may have concerning payment or insurance.
 They are experts in finding solutions and sorting through red tape.
-In addition, they can determine if you qualify for programs which provide financial assistance.
+In addition, they can determine if you qualify for programs that provide financial assistance.

 West Michigan Cancer Center has aggressively pursued relationships with all major health insurance providers in order to assure that every patient has access to treatment, regardless of cost.